 in cooperation with

-Essex County Parks System and Ironbound Community Corporation.
-These program is made possible in part by funds from the New Jersey State Council on the Arts/Department of State, Richmond County Savings Foundation, a Partner Agency of the National Endowment for the Arts
+Essex County Parks Department, Ironbound Community Corporation, Corporation, and Ironbound Boys and Girls Club.
+This program is made possible in part by funds from PNC Bank, the New Jersey State Council on the Arts/Department of State, Richmond County Savings Foundation, a Partner Agency of the National Endowment for the Arts

 and administered by the Essex County Division of Cultural and Historic Affairs